HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01s/update_firmware.md

 &nbsp;

-## Firmware Upgrade Content
+## Firmware Upgrade Logs

 - V1.2

-  ​	Increase EU433 frequency band support.
+- Increase EU433 frequency band support.
 - V1.3

-  ​	The gateway can be configured in the WiFi connection state and the Ethernet connection state.
+- Add DHCP support in both Ethernet and Wi-Fi connection;

-  ​	The upstream and downstream ports can be set separately.
+  - The upstream and downstream ports can be set separately;

-  ​	Can modify the heartbeat cycle by yourself.
+- Can modify the heartbeat cycle by yourself.

 &nbsp;